"Divine Potatoes" - Recipe for Indian style dish

 Occasionally stir.
 Wait until the onions start becoming soft.

-Add the tomatoes chopped earlier.
-Also add a couple of spoons of tomato puree (such as "Mutti Organic" brand); other tomato sauce might be substituted for.
+Wait until tomato is softer.
+Then add 4 spoons of tomato puree (such as "Mutti Organic" brand); other tomato sauce might be substituted for.

 3. Add a pinch of red chile powder

-When the gravy is getting generally soft, take out desired quantity.
-Rule of thumb: 1 tea cup of gravy per potato.
+Mix the desired amount of gravy and potatoes (rule of thumb: 1 tea cup of gravy per potato.)

-Let it sit for about 5 mins.
 Meanwhile, the cheat method for (pseudo-)Indian bread : just use a tortilla, warm on a pan, optionally splatting it with a little ghee.
 Flip it over once.

-When the boiled potatoes are ready, mix them with the gravy.
 Use the (not-so-)Indian bread to take bites of the potato mix, or simply make a small "burrito".

 ENJOY!